When applying for a scholarship, you will normally be required to submit documentary evidence in support of your application.

-The supporting documents due date is detailed on the individual scholarship pages located in the Scholarship listing and may vary depending on the scholarships you have applied for.
+The supporting documents due date is detailed on the individual scholarship pages located in the Undergraduate and Postgraduate Scholarships page and may vary depending on the scholarships you have applied for.

-Supporting documents submitted after the due date will not be considered and your application will not be assessed.
+Supporting documents submitted after the closing date of the scholarship will not be considered and your application will not be assessed.

 Submitting false supporting documents

 Any student who is found to have submitted false supporting documentation will be referred to your Faculty Student Misconduct Committee.
 Making a false statutory declaration is an act of perjury.
 Perjury is a criminal offence and the penalties can be severe.